 You don’t need to travel far to take great landscape photos.
-The US is filled with scenic landscapes and we recommend considering these stunning locations when planning your next adventure.
+The United States is filled with scenic landscapes, and we recommend considering these stunning locations when planning your next adventure.
 We’ve compiled some of our favorite landscapes from across the US.
-Each destination offers something truly unique.
+Each of our photography destinations offers something truly unique.
 From professional photographers to family vacationers, everyone will be able to snap amazing photos of these landscapes.
 Landscape photos look great on any medium, but our personal favorite is printing them on glass.

 JOSHUA TREE, CALIFORNIA.

 What makes Joshua Tree so unique is its two desert ecosystems–the Mojave and the Colorado.
 In the higher Mojave region of the desert, you will find the Joshua Tree, a unique growth, often said to look like something out of a Dr. Seuss novel.
 The desert boasts large hills of bare rock and the land between is sparsely covered in the trees.
 The Colorado region of the desert is dense in Cacti, and features both grasslands and desert dunes.

 GRAND CANYON, ARIZONA

 The Grand Canyon is a popular site for a reason.
 Spanning over 200 miles between the north and south rim, this geological wonder is worth visiting.
 The unique and rich color of the landscape is breathtaking.
 The south rim of the canyon is open year round, and easy to get to.
 Consequently, it is a popular destination for families.
 The north rim is more difficult to get to and is only accessible during the summer months.
 As a result, if you are looking for something less touristy, the north rim is the option for you, as it is only accessed by 10% of visitors.
 The North Rim is 8000 feet above sea level, giving you and your camera a spectacular view.